ethereum-optimism/design-docs/protocol/strict-derivation.md

 ### Proposed solution

-Following the principle of fast derivation, option 1 is proposed to be chosen.
+Following the principle of fastest derivation, option 1 is proposed to be chosen.
 Besides guaranteeing faster derivation, it also avoids waiting for full sequencing windows on gaps to be resolved, which is quite unlikely, unless the batcher implementation would be specially tuned to backfill gaps.
 If a gap occurs, it is actually much more likely that the next batches will be even further in the